kagesakura/V8-Error-Messages/README.md

 ```

 ## SyntaxError: Class constructor may not be a private method
 \[Firefox] SyntaxError: a class constructor definition must be a plain public method
+\[Safari on iOS] SyntaxError: Cannot declare a private method named '#constructor'.
 ```js
 class A {
   #constructor() {}